medialab/hyphe-browser/docs/user-doc-for-cloud-deployment.md

 #### Find the project name

-During the deploy process in hyphe browser, you will be asked to fufill the project name.
+During the deploy process in hyphe browser, you will be asked to fulfill the project name.
-To retreive it, you need to got on `Identity > project` in the dashboard.
+To retrieve it, you need to got on `Identity > project` in the dashboard.

 ![Vexxhost dashboard - project](./assets/user-manual/vexxhost-dashboard-project.png)

-Like in the screenshot, you should just have one line in the table.
+Like in the screenshot, you should have one line in the table.
 You should save somewhere the name (not the ID) of the project.

 ### Hyphe browser

-Now that you Vexxhost is created and working, you can open your hyphe browser.
+Now that you Vexxhost is created and working, you can open _hyphe browser_.

 1. Choose to deploy a new cloud server